Level/leveldown/README.md

 The `key` and `value` objects may either be `String`s or Node.js `Buffer` objects.
 Other object types are converted to JavaScript `String`s with the `toString()` method.
 Keys may not be `null` or `undefined` and objects converted with `toString()` should not result in an empty-string.
 Values of `null`, `undefined`, `''`, `[]` and `new Buffer(0)` (and any object resulting in a `toString()` of one of these) will be stored as a zero-length character array and will therefore be retrieved as either `''` or `new Buffer(0)` depending on the type requested.

-A richer set of data-types are catered for in LevelUP.
+A richer set of data-types are catered for in `levelup`.

 #### `options`